sangmshin/alexa_valspar_paintbot/README.md

-# alexa_valspar_paintbot
+# Amazon's Alexa app
 HGTV + Valspar Paintbot

 I created a Alexa skill for HGTV+Valspar pitch.
-This skill is designed for Echo Show device with multiple images, carousel scroll and map intergration.
+This skill is designed for Echo Show device with multiple images, swippable carousel gallery and map intergration.